tomaszbabiuk/automate-everything/README.md

 # Welcome
-GeekHOME Server is a multiple purpose automation server.
+"Automate Everything" is a multiple purpose automation server.
 It can be a base for home automation systems, gardening controllers or even a complicated process controllers.
 Think of it like more plugin robust OpenHab or deeply customizable HomeAssistant.

 # State of the project
-The first GeekHOME Server had been created 10 years ago.
-The work on "This version 2.0" is in progress!
+The predecessor of "Automate Everything" was called "GeekHOME Server" had been created 10 years ago.
+This work is in progress!
 After UI related coding is done, all the functionality of geekHOME will be moved here.

 # Building
-GeekHOME needs gradle and npm to build.
+"Automate Everything" needs gradle and npm to build.
 The most usable scripts and gradle tasks are:

 * For building plugins:
 ```